Secondary education (11 to 16 years)

 GCSEs - General Certificate of Secondary Education

 GCSEs are the main qualification students take in Years 10 and 11.
-Depending on what's available in individual schools, students can take GCSEs in a whole range of subjects from Maths, English, French and Art to Applied Business, Engineering and Health and Social Care.
+Students can take GCSEs in a whole range of subjects.
+It depends on what's available in individual schools.
+This includes Maths, English, French and Art to Applied Business, Engineering and Health and Social Care.

 GCSEs are two year courses.
 To find out more about GCSEs, please visit the Bright Knowledge website.

 Diplomas combine theoretical study with practical activities.
-They are designed to help students develop the skills that employers and universities look for.
+They help students develop the skills that employers and universities look for.
 They are two year courses and are available in a range of subjects.

 To find out more about Diploma Qualifications, please visit the Bright Knowledge website.